How to Date a Case Knife: Expert Tips for Collectors

 Pattern Codes And Dating

-Case knives also have pattern codes.
-These codes tell you the knife’s model and features.
-The pattern code is usually a combination of letters and numbers, and it is found on the blade or handle.
+Case knives also have pattern codes, which tell you the knife’s model and features.
+The pattern code is usually a combination of letters and numbers on the blade or handle.

 Break down the pattern code to understand it: